 - Approx Cost:

 - $35.00 plus cost of personal materials like printing photos (note this is dependent on student needs).
-Students are expected to provide their own digital SLR camera.
-A laptop is of benefit for the course with Adobe Creative Cloud software.
+Students would benefit from having their own digital SLR camera.
+A laptop that is capable of running current Adobe Creative Cloud software would also be beneficial.
 This is available economically via a school licence for students enrolled in this course.

 - Technology Requirements: